JustyceGoodeNU/Game-Programming-Project/README.md

 ## Mansion Escape

-This is a sound-based top down puzzle game.
+This is a top down puzzle game.
+The main characters, Lucas and Alice are trapped in a haunted mansion and must figure out how to escape.

 ## Unity Asset Credits